MKand/cloud-hackathons-aiapp/hacks/genai-genkit/solutions.md

   - Student's Challenge Guide
 - `solutions.md`
   - Coach's Guide and related files
+- `./resources`
+  - Resource files, sample code, scripts, etc meant to be provided to students.
+(Must be packaged up by the coach and provided to students at start of event)
 - `./artifacts`
   - Terraform scripts and other files needed to set up the environment for the gHack
 - `./images`